 Here’s what’s important: On-page SEO cannot be automated.
 It cannot be trusted to software or to a $5/hour amateur.
 It takes a skilled professional to optimize a web page so that it delivers the best experience to another person.

 It all starts with the right framework for your website.
 Just like the foundation of a house.
-You can build on sand, ignore Google’s guidelines for on-page SEO.
+You can build on sand, ignore Google’s guidelines for on-page optimization.
 Or you can build on rock: create a solid website structure that delivers the best user experience.

-One last thing: Google evolves and changes the rules for on-page SEO almost daily.
+One last thing: Google evolves and changes the rules for on-page optimization almost daily.
 So, if you’re serious about getting more customers or clients from your website, you probably don’t have time to do all this yourself.
 You need a partner who is able to create a better version of yourself and your business, and fight all your battles for you.